 Mirror, Mirror on the Wall, 2014 - comparing health systems internationally

-Recently released is the international Commonwealth Fund report - Mirror,Mirror on the Wall: How the performance of the US Health Care System compares internationally – which ranks 11 health systems across the globe on a range of criteria.
+globe on a range of criteria.
 Although Australia ranks at number 4 overall, our lowest rankings are on timeliness of care, cost and access.
 You can read the full report here.

 Poor nutrition leads to development of chronic diseases

-International research involving the University of Adelaide has shown for the first time that poor nutrition - including a lack of fruit, vegetables and whole grains - is associated with the development of multiple chronic diseases over time.
+involving the University of Adelaide has shown for the first time that poor

 The results of the study, which looked at health, diet and lifestyle data of more than 1000 Chinese people over a five-year period, are published in this month's issue of the journal Clinical Nutrition.
 "Risk factors such as smoking, lack of physical activity and nutrition are already known to be linked to the development of chronic disease.
-But this is the first time research has shown that nutrition itself is directly associated with the development of multiple chronic diseases over time," says study co-author Dr Zumin Shi, from the University of Adelaide's School of Medicine
+But this is the first time research has shown that nutrition itself is directly associated with the development of multiple chronic diseases over time," says study co-author Dr Zumin Shi, from the University of Adelaide's School of Medicine.

 You can read the abstract here; Clinical Nutrition Volume 33, Issue 3, June 2014, Pages 513–520 and ask your library for access to full text.